 Prerequisite(s): 12 credits of Dissertation Advisement.
 Once students have acquired 12 credits of TETD 900 Dissertation Advisement, they must enroll in 1 credit of TETD 901 in every semester in which they intend to work on the dissertation, up to and including the semester of the defense.
 Credits are reported as IP (In Progress) while the dissertation is being written.
 At the conclusion of the dissertation defense, a final grade of Pass or Fail will be recorded.
 TETD 901 may be repeated until the time limitation for completion of the doctoral program as specified in the Doctoral Policy Manual has been reached.

-Prerequisite(s): Students with EDD in Teacher Education and Teacher Development only.
-Special fee.
+Restriction(s): Students with EDD in Teacher Education and Teacher Development only.